undermad/diet-generator-api/README.md

 increases flexibility and maintainability, allowing changes in one part of the application without impacting others.
 It also promotes independence from specific frameworks.

+Sure, here's a concise overview of each layer in Clean Architecture:

+1. Presentation Layer
+    - Responsibility: Manages user interactions.
+    - Components: UIs, Views, Controllers.
+    - Function: Interprets user inputs, displays data.
+    - Dependency: Depends on the Application layer.
+2. Domain Layer
+    - Responsibility: Core business logic and rules.
+    - Components: Entities, Value Objects, Domain Services.
+    - Function: Defines business concepts and rules.
+    - Dependency: Independent, no dependencies.
+3. Application Layer
+    - Responsibility: Orchestrates business operations.
+    - Components: Use Cases, Application Services.
+    - Function: Executes operations and coordinates data flow.
+    - Dependency: Depends on the Domain layer.
+4. Infrastructure Layer
+    - Responsibility: Provides technical implementations.
+    - Components: Databases, External APIs, Frameworks.
+    - Function: Handles technical details and concrete implementations.
+    - Dependency: Depends on all other layers.

-On diagram below we can clearly see that domain layer doesn't know anything about the application layer.
-Same apply to the application layer, it has knowledge about domain but doesn't know anything about infrastructure or presentation layers.
+In the diagram below, we can clearly see that the domain layer doesn't know anything about the application layer.
+The same applies to the application layer; it has knowledge about the domain but doesn't know anything about the infrastructure or presentation layers.

 ![CleanArchitecture Diagram screenshot](/screenshots/clean-architecture-layer-diagram.png)